Can Sleep Disorders Cause Mental Illness?

-These tricks can help get you back on a more normal schedule and improve your sleep:
+These tips for better sleep can help get you back on a more normal schedule and improve your sleep:

 It’s tempting to nap when you’re low on sleep, but it doesn’t actually help in the long-term.
 Skip the naps and go to bed when you’re tired at night instead.